David Linn – Chairman:

 Wayne Turner – Treasurer:

-Wayne has a finance background, works in the NGO sector and has been on the Board and as Treasurer of Australian Refugee Association Inc. for many years.
-Wayne is a strong advocate for Not for profit Boards and their organisations, and ensures they provide good governance and deliver quality services to the people in need.
+Wayne has a finance background, works in the NGO sector including being on the Board and as Treasurer of Australian Refugee Association Inc. for many years.
+Wayne is a strong advocate for not for profit Boards and their organisations, and ensures they provide good governance and deliver quality services to the people in need.
+He is a founding Director of Books for Lesotho Inc.

 Liz worked as a Primary School teacher and then for nearly 30 years as a Preschool teacher/director.
 She assisted in the operation of the family business as office manager and book-keeper.
-She is currently a regular volunteer with South Pacific School Aid Inc. as a book sorter.
 She plays a significant role as a grandmother and caring for the aging.
+Having helped with the startup of the project and Books for Lesotho Inc, she was appointed as a foundation Director.

 Peter is a founding Director of Books for Lesotho.
-His interest and commitment to this venture derives from the support that he and his partner, Meg, have given to this venture since its inception, further enhanced by having travelled to Lesotho with David and Liz Linn in 2012 and seen the program in action.
+His interest and commitment to this venture derives from the support that he has given to this venture since its inception, further enhanced by having travelled to Lesotho with David and Liz Linn in 2012 and seen the program in action.
 This has made the value of providing access to books for young people in Lesotho very tangible.

 Peter enjoys bringing his strategy and governance skills to bear in the various enterprises with which he engages – both community, commercial and government.
 He has been a director and chair of Board for a number of different “for purpose” organisations, encompassing aged care, disability, employment and social services.